Negotiation Idioms

 - to make a financial or other proposal for a product or service

-I plan to make an offer and try to buy the house that I like.
+I will make an offer and try to buy the house that I like.

 make headway